Tagged: development, developmentconference, discussion, future directions, NPDA

 4. Service/professional focus.
 The NPDA circuit has an abundance of excellent coaches and educators and we need to tap those resources more effectively and get people doing professional debate work, whether that is service, publishing, or any other thing that raises the quality of our work as a collective.
 This is going to make our institutions more supportive, make our CVs better, and help us draw attention and resources that let us grow.
 One of the easiest ways for us to win programs to NPDA is to send good coaches out into the world with good CVs to get hired at new institutions.

 5. Collaborative focus.
 This group is broadly willing to work together and we’re going to need to do that to make this work.
 While we compete in rounds, I think we need to structure this circuit around a collaborative, cooperative mindset that should be ingrained in the NPDA learning process.
-I would like to see more scrimmages, sharing of or interacting with each other’s social media, co-writing, file sharing, or anything else that can make this format more communal and less siloed by institution.
+I would like to see more scrimmages, sharing of or interacting with each other’s social media, co-writing, file sharing, or anything else that can make this format more communal and less siloed by institution.21 February 2026 at 20:11 #1773Looking forward to seeing you all in Georgia.
+As I sit here in my office while we compete in Tournament #4 of a 14 weekend stretch with no weekends off 😳what better time than to think about the summer.
+There has been talk in various forums and places about a Summer Development Conference.
+I can certainly speak to this at NPDA if there is a desire, but consider this an official offer to host one this summer in Kansas City in person, or Online, or Hybrid.
+I would also happily spearhead this if people prefer another location.
+Brent has posted some great thoughts in the forums on the NPDA webpage and I will cross post there as well.
+But in addition to offering to host, here are some topics I think worthwhile.